Puya berteroniana Mez

-Puya berteroniana is a perennial plant with leaves in tight rosettes.
-The leaves are long, thin, bent, up to 40 inches (1 m) long, up to 1 inch (2.5 cm) wide, silvery-green in color and have hard spines on the edges.
-The aqua-blue or blue-green colored flowers are arranged like spikes.
-Flowers from October to November.
+Puya berteroniana is a perennial plant with leaves arranged in tight rosettes.
+The leaves are thin, bent, up to 40 inches (1 m) long, up to 1 inch (2.5 cm) wide, silvery-green, and have stiff spines on the edges.
+The aqua-blue or blue-green colored flowers are arranged like spikes and appear from October to November.

 How to Grow and Care

 You can get Blue Puya seed and start the plants yourself in a greenhouse.
-Puya are slow to germinate and require temperatures of at least 70 degrees Fahrenheit (21 degrees Celsius).
-Use a well-drained potting soil in a seed flat.
+Puya plants are slow to germinate and require at least 70 °F (21 °C).
+Use well-drained potting soil in a seed flat.
 Keep the seeds moderately moist until they sprout.
-Once you see seedlings, move the flat to a brightly lit area with protection from the harsh light of midday.
+Once you see seedlings, move the flat to a brightly lit area with protection from midday harsh light.

 Water Puya plants in the ground once per week in summer.
 Potted plants should be watered when the top couple of inches of soil have dried out.
 Water the plant only once per month in winter when the plant is dormant.
 Fertilize with a diluted succulent food or indoor plant food in spring.
-Remove spent foliage from the rosettes for best appearance… – See more at: How to Grow and Care for Blue Puya.
+Remove spent foliage from the rosettes for the best appearance.
+See more at How to Grow and Care for Blue Puya.